 Chicago is a great place to live in, no doubt.
 The metropolitan experience it offers to newcomers and locals alike is one of the main reasons why people are drawn towards this city.
 However, if you feel stuck in a rut in the Windy City or need a change of space, then Austin is waiting for you with open arms.
-Austin, the capital of Texas, not only adds character and vibrancy to the state but also contains that warm and fuzzy feeling ambience that is essential for a person to call a place home.
+Austin, the capital of Texas, not only adds character and vibrancy to the state but also contains that warm and fuzzy feeling ambiance that is essential for a person to call a place home.

 Have you been considering moving from Chicago To Austin?
 We have compared both cities so that you can make a sound decision regarding your move!